forcedotcom/cli/releasenotes/README.md

 ## December 10, 17, 24, and 31, 2020

 * We aren't releasing a Salesforce CLI patch on any of these weeks.
-Happy holidays!
+Have a happy and safe holiday season.

 ## 50.7.1 (December 3, 2020) - CLI 7.82.1-0